 Some people believe that the titanium used in the post of an implant can increase the likelihood of migraines.
 In reality, when patients experience migraines after a dental implant surgery, they are usually suffering from undiagnosed TMJ Disorder (or a surgical complication).

 Dental Implants Are an Option for Everyone: Myth

 Because dental implants are drilled into your jawline, it’s essential that you have a strong bone to hold the implant in place.
-A qualified periodontist can determine if an implant is a safe option for you.
+A highly trained and experienced periodontist can determine if an implant is a safe option for you.

 Dental Implants Cannot Cause Your Teeth to Shift: Fact